Sophia Amoruso. To her loyal fanbase, she’s a millennial super-heroine of style and substance.

-Insiders of finance and business ventures and news have long admired and been curious to how Amoruso built Nasty Gal into a empire.
-She is part of a kind of new DIY cabal of young businesses that recalls the independent film(maker) era of the early ’90s that consisted of now iconic artists Kevin Smith, Richard Linklater, Allison Andres, Julie Dash, Quentin Tarantino, and Gregg Araki.
-The previous names when it came to developing their own creations or thoughts into final products with little to no mainstream backing or exorbitant budgets found not just a devoted audience but the respect of those same domineering bigwigs that soon afterward craved the insight of those once deemed “the little guy”.
+Finance and business venture(s) insiders have long admired, and been curious to how Amoruso built Nasty Gal into an empire.
+She is part of a new DIY cabal of young businesses that recall the independent film(maker) era of the early 1990s that consisted of now iconic artists such as Kevin Smith, Richard Linklater, Allison Andres, Julie Dash, Quentin Tarantino, and Gregg Araki.
+For the aforementioned, when it came to developing their own creations or thoughts into final products, with little to no mainstream backing or exorbitant budgets, found not just a devoted audience once released, but the respect of domineering bigwigs that soon afterward craved the insight and wherewithal of “the little guy”.

-Title-wise, she embraces the term “boss”, which was almost warped into some controversy earlier this year.
-Sheryl Sandberg launched the campaign #BanBossy as a way to stop using the word as means to downplay or belittle women and girls when in control or confident in their abilities.
-In placing “girl” in front of it, yes, it gives the larger than life a word a dab of feminism, it also re-broadens the wider picture of women in power and somehow, even when said out loud, “Girlboss” is in tribute to when you were a little girl and adults would ask you, what you wanted to be when you grow up.
-For most American women, they can recall being told whether through the television or good-hearted mentors that women could be whatever they wanted (like how Barbie was an astronaut this week, a teacher the next, and then a doctor).
-In Amoruso coining “girlboss”, we’re reminded that the sentiment is alive and well, no matter the field you work or aspire to be in.
+Title-wise, she embraces the term “boss”, and said term was warped into some controversy earlier this year.
+Sheryl Sandberg launched the campaign #BanBossy as a way to stop using the word as means to downplay or belittle women and girls when in control or confident of their abilities.
+In placing “girl” in front of it, it gave “boss” a bold dab of feminism, while broadening the wider picture of women in power and somehow, even when said out loud, “Girlboss” is in tribute to when you were a little girl and adults would ask you, what you wanted to be when you grow up.
+For most American women, they can recall being told whether through the television or good-hearted mentors that women can be whatever they wanted to be.
+(Like how Barbie was an astronaut this week; a teacher the next; and then a doctor).
+In Amoruso coining “Girlboss”, we’re reminded that the sentiment is alive and well, no matter the field you work or aspire to be in.

-She scribes her days of reckless behavior and past “a-ha” moments that would be the foundation of Nasty Gal in #GIRLBOSS, and prior to the book being released this month on May 6th, she’s been making the promotional rounds, sharing her mantra.
-Including excerpts featured in the May issue of GLAMOUR, Amoruso made a week-long pit-stop in New York City, which second to her home of California, has likely been her second biggest marketplace.
+Prior to the book being released this month on May 6th, she’s been making the promotional rounds, sharing her mantra in front of live audiences.
+Including excerpts featured in the May issue of GLAMOUR, Amoruso made a pit-stop in New York City, which second to her home of California, has likely been her second biggest marketplace.

-With stops in DUMBO in Brooklyn for a meet and greet and interviews with the media, the recently turned 30 year old chief was at the Apple store in SoHo for a Q&A session with a staff member of Marie Claire on May 7.
-In front of mainly her fans and wondering observers, in tan, wedged heels, a sundress, and a hairdo that resembled a baby Anna Wintour, live and in action, the girl boss was offering advice and tidbits of her triumphs and days of uncertainty.
+With stops in DUMBO in Brooklyn for a meet and greet, and interviews with the media, the recently turned 30-year-old chief was at the Apple store in SoHo for a Q&A session with a staff member of Marie Claire.
+In front of fans and wondering observers, in tan, wedged heels, a sundress, and a hairdo that resembled a baby Anna Wintour, the girlboss herself was offering advice and tidbits of her triumphs and days of uncertainty.

-Many fantastic quotes came out of her Apple Q&A, and as she interestingly encourages the same loyal market that “money looks better in the bank than on your feet”, Amoruso was amiable, real, and open to sharing the mental wealth.
-Below are a list of #GIRLBOSS etiquette to get your own (business) party started.
+Many fantastic quotes came out of her Apple Q&A, and as she interestingly advised her fanbase “money looks better in the bank than on your feet”, Amoruso was amiable, real, and open to sharing the mental wealth.
+Below are a list of #GIRLBOSS tips to get your own (business) party started.